Distributed Policy Gradient with Variance Reduction in Multi-Agent Reinforcement Learning: Numerical results

 {\textbf{Influence of graph on performance}}.
 Theorem \ref{Thm1} shows the convergence of Algorithm \ref{Alg1} is related to the spectral norm $\sigma$ of matrix $\boldsymbol{W}-\frac{1}{n}{\boldsymbol{1}_{n}}{\boldsymbol{1}_{n}^{\rm{T}}}$, which implies the influence of communication network topology on the convergence.
 We compare the performance of DGT-SVRPG algorithm with different communication network graphs in multiple-agent MountainCar environment.
-Other parameters are the same as those in Table \ref{table1}.
-The averaged global returns of different communication graphs are shown in Fig. \ref{fig5} and \ref{fig6}.
+The averaged global returns of different communication graphs are shown in Fig. \ref{fig:different graphs}.
 As can be seen, DGT-SVRPG in the complete graph is more superior than ring graph and star graph.